Krautfleckerl may not sound fancy or flavorful, but everyone, and I mean everyone, I’ve ever made it for, has loved it!

 1 teaspoon freshly ground black pepper, plus more as needed

-Bragg Liquid Aminos, for serving (Maggi seasoning works too, but I much prefer Bragg Liquid Aminos)
+Bragg Liquid Aminos, for serving (Maggi seasoning works too, but I much prefer Bragg Liquid Aminos OR my new favorite, Trader Joe’s Coconut Aminos!
+SO good!)

 2. Warm the oil in a large pot on low heat.